UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 ##### How scratch projects work

 Scratch projects require an access group.
 This can be an RDM storeage record access group (QNNNN) or a specific access group created by RCC for the scratch project.
-Users manage the access groups either via the [RDM portal](https://rdm.uq.edu.au/) for QNNNN groups, or via the [QRIScloud Portal](https://www.qriscloud.org.au/).
+Users, not RCC, manage the access groups either via the [RDM portal](https://rdm.uq.edu.au/) for QNNNN groups, or via the [QRIScloud Portal](https://www.qriscloud.org.au/).

+For RDM storage record access groups (QNNNN) the RDM storage record owner add users as collaborators to the RDM storeage recrod via the [RDM portal](https://rdm.uq.edu.au/).
+For QRIScloud access groups, the group owner or administrator needs to go to the [QRIScloud Portal](https://www.qriscloud.org.au/) and click on *Account* to log in.
+Tnen they need to go to *Services Dashboard* and there look under *Groups* for the respective *Scratch Project group* and click on the link.
+THis page outlines how to add and remove users from the access group for the proejct.

+New users added either way will have to wait for this to take affect as permissions set in the [RDM portal](https://rdm.uq.edu.au/) need to be propagated to Bunya.
+In both case user should create a new login to Bunya to have new groups available in their environment.
+Users can check which groups they belong to by typing the command `groups` on Bunya.

 Users in the access group who also have access to Bunya will have access to the scratch project on Bunya.
 They have `read-write` access to the scratch project directory.
 However, directories and files created by other scratch project members in the scratch project directories are only readable (and executable) but not writable (cannot be deleted for files, cannot be written to for directories) to others.